santiagosnchez/GetPhased/README.md

 ## Running the code

-Use the `-h` flag for more details
+Use the `-h` flag for more details:

     perl getPhased.pl -h